dani007200964/Shellminator/README.md

 you just have to implement an [Arduino compatible Serial library](https://www.arduino.cc/reference/en/language/functions/communication/serial/).
 Configuring the library is just a few minutes, and this documentation shows how to do that correctly.

+# Doxygen documentation

+The project has a Doxygen generated documentation.
+It can be found in Doc/html/index.html.
+The theme that used with the documentation can be found [here](https://jothepro.github.io/doxygen-awesome-css/).

 # Arduino installation

 __1.__